KelishaPitts/se_project_express/README.md

 - New users can signup for an account based on a unique email. \
 - Accounts are password protected\
 - Current users can login into their account with required email and password fields\
-- User can update thier avatar and name.\
+- User can update their avatar and name.\
 - Users can add new and delete their clothing items\
 - Users can like and dislike clothing items\
 - Users are prevented from deleting other users items